a-n-t-h-o-n-y/GB-Term/README.md

 The release build should run fine at 60fps; debug will be slightly slower 🐌

-The Gameboy has a resolution of 160x144, if your terminal is not expanded to at least this size, the display will be scalled to a lower resolution.
+The Gameboy has a resolution of 160x144, if your terminal is not expanded to at least this size, the display will be scaled to a lower resolution.
 It is recommended to make the font size much smaller in order to get the full resolution(ctrl + (plus/minus) changes font size on most terminals).